 If the situation is considered to be an emergency by site management, then the mitigation measures will be immediately implemented with the Site Manager or TCM considering limiting the hours of operation or immediately suspending the site operations creating the unacceptable levels of noise.
 These measures will be considered on a case-by-case basis.

-External monitoring has been conducted by an external consultant as part of the permitting process to demonstrate that the addition of the washplant will not increase the risk of noise occurring on site.
+External monitoring has been conducted by an external consultant as part of the permitting process.